 The 10 Worst Airports in the U.S.

 The United States is where air travel was born.
-It's also where it grew up to become a miserable ordeal.
+The United States is also where air travel grew up to become a miserable ordeal.
 Among wealthy nations, the U.S. has some of the worst airports by almost any measure.
-Inefficiencies, poor design, endless waits, and an overall sense of chaos abound—and that’s just the line for Au Bon Pain at LaGuardia.
+Inefficiencies, poor design, endless waits, and an overall sense of chaos abound.

 But which U.S. airports are the worst of the worst?
-While every traveler who has endured a hellish layover nurses a grudge against their own loathed spot (please feel free to drop us a line about your experiences), we assembled our roundup of the country’s most terrible terminals after looking at several quantifiable factors, including flight delays, security wait times, customer satisfaction surveys, and the reviews of experts.
+If you've ever endured a hellish layover you might nurse a grudge against your own specially loathed spot, but to assemble our roundup of the country’s most terrible terminals, we considered several factors, including flight delays, security wait times, customer satisfaction surveys, and the reviews of experts.
 Read the list now or save it for when your time of departure gets pushed back again.

 PROBLEMS: inconvenient location, confusing layout

-The most dangerous of all just might be West Virginia’s Yeager Airport, which sits atop a flattened hill that drops off by 300 feet on all sides.
+The scariest of all just might be West Virginia’s Yeager Airport, which sits atop a flattened hill that drops off by 300 feet on all sides.
 Overshooting the runway could mean going over the edge.
 What’s more, the mountain is prone to mudslides, like the one in 2015 that sent a chunk of land into the valley below.
-In 2017—otherwise the “safest year in aviation history,” according to data from the Aviation Safety Network—one of only two fatal accidents at U.S. airports happened at Yeager when a pair of cargo pilots were killed during a crash landing.
+In 2017—otherwise one of the “safest years in aviation history,” according to data from the Aviation Safety Network—one of only two fatal accidents at U.S. airports happened at Yeager when a pair of cargo pilots were killed during a crash landing.

 PROBLEMS: outdated facilities, limited accessibility